bonobonohu/bigbank-dragons-of-mugloar/README.md

 - `player.purchase-lives-threshold`: Below (inclusive) how many lives we should try to purchase new lives (healing potions)
 - `player.extra-lives`: How many extra lives should be purchased

+### DungeonMaster

+- `dungeon-master.verbose-logging`: Turn on verbose logging or leave it false for less noise

 ## CSV logs

 /game_logs